OpenLI-NZ/openli/doc/ProvisionerDoc.md

 Optional key-value elements for an IP intercept are:

+* `radiusident`           -- if set to 'csid', RADIUS packets will only be recognised as belonging to the intercept target if the RADIUS Calling Station ID AVP matches the `user` field defined for this intercept.
+If set to 'user', RADIUS packets will only be recognised as belonging to the intercept target if the RADIUS Username AVP matches the `user` field defined for this intercept.
+If not set, then RADIUS packets will be recognised as belonging to the intercept target if the value of either one of those AVPs matches the `user` field.
 * `vendmirrorid`          -- if using a vendor mirroring platform to stream packets to the collector, this is the intercept ID that you have assigned to the packets on the